ansible/awx/awx_collection/tools/README.md

 These instructions assume you have ansible-core and the collection installed.
-To install the collection in-place (to pick up any local changes to source) the `make symlink_collection` will symlink the `awx_collection/` folder to the appropriate place under `~/.ansible/collections`. by js
+To install the collection in-place (to pick up any local changes to source) the `make symlink_collection` will symlink the `awx_collection/` folder to the appropriate place under `~/.ansible/collections`.

 This is a shortcut for quick validation of tests that bypasses `ansible-test`.
 To use this, you need the `~/.tower_cli.cfg` config file populated, which can be done via the deprecated `tower-cli login <username>` or manually writing it, where the format looks like:

+To purpose written this word will be make

 ```
 [general]